rpm-lab/CSCI5551-Spr25/projects/project1.md

 ## Deadline

-This project is due on <b>Wednesday, November 29th at 11:59pm CT</b>.
+This project is due on <b>Wednesday, January 31st at 11:59pm CT</b>.

 ## Grading